Standards and Regulations

 Does the NWPTA lower the standards and regulations for trades, professions and occupations?

-No. The NWPTA requires that the three provinces work together collaboratively to identify impediments to the movement of people from one province to the other, determine why those obstacles exist, and consider whether they are truly necessary.
+No. The NWPTA requires that the provinces work together collaboratively to identify impediments to the movement of people from one province to the other, determine why the differences that createimpediments exist, and consider whether these differences are truly necessary.

-Further, the three provinces are obligated to work toward the enhancement of sustainable development, consumer and environmental protection, and health, safety and labour standards.
+Further, the NWPTA provinces are obligated to work toward the enhancement of sustainable development, consumer and environmental protection, and health, safety and labour standards.

-Will British Columbia, Alberta and Saskatchewan have the same standards and regulations?
+Will the NWPTA provinces have the same standards and regulations?

 Can businesses choose which province's regulations to operate under?